-The undersigned stockholder of INTEGRATED MICRO-ELECTRONICS INC. (the "Company") hereby appoints the Chairman of the meeting, as attorney-in-fact and proxy, to represent and vote all shares registered in his/her/its name at the annual meeting of stockholders of the Company on April 22, 2022 and at any of the adjournments thereof for the purpose of acting on the following matters:
+The undersigned stockholder of INTEGRATED MICRO-ELECTRONICS, INC. (the "Company") hereby appoints the Chairman of the meeting, as attorney-in-fact and proxy, to represent and vote all shares registered in his/her/its name at the annual meeting of stockholders of the Company on April 20, 2023 and at any of the adjournments thereof for the purpose of acting on the following matters:

-1. Approval of Minutes of Previous Meeting ☐ For ☐ Against ☐ Abstain 5.
-Election of SyCip Gorres Velayo & Co. as the external auditor and fixing of its remuneration.
-For Against Abstain
+1. Approval of minutes of previous meeting ☐ For ☐ Against ☐ Abstain 5.
+Election of SyCip Gorres Velayo & Co. as the external auditor and fixing of its remuneration For Against Abstain

-2. Approval of Annual Report ☐ For ☐ Against ☐ Abstain 6.
-At his/her discretion, the proxy named above is
+2. Approval of Annual Report For Against Abstain

-3. Ratification of the Acts of the Board of Directors and 0. authorized to vote upon such other matters as may
+3. Ratification of the acts of the Board of Directors and Officers 6.
+At his/her discretion, the proxy named above is authorized to vote upon such other matters as

-Officers ☐ For ☐ Against ☐ Abstain properly come before the meeting. ☐ For ☐ Against
+For Against Abstain may properly come before the meeting.
+Graph For Against

-4. Election of Directors No. of Votes
+4. Election of Directors

-Jaime Augusto Zobel de Ayala
+No. of Votes

+Delfin L. Lazaro

 Arthur R. Tan

 Jerome S. Tan

-Fernando Zobel de Ayala PRINTED NAME OF STOCKHOLDER

-Jose Ignacio A. Carlos
+Jose Ignacio A. Carlos PRINTED NAME OF STOCKHOLDER

+Roland Joseph L. Duchâtelet

-Alberto M. de Larrazabal
+Alberto M. De Larrazabal

-Delfin L. Lazaro

-Rafael C. Romualdez SIGNATURE OF STOCKHOLDER/ AUTHORIZED SIGNATORY
+Rafael C. Romualdez SIGNATURE OF STOCKHOLDER /

+Jaime Z. Urquijo AUTHORIZED SIGNATORY

 Independent Directors:

 Edgar O. Chua

 Hiroshi Nishimura

 Sherisa P. Nuesa DATE

-A SCANNED COPY OF THIS PROXY MUST BE SUBMITTED TO THE CORPORATE SECRETARY AT corporatesecretary@global-imi.com ON OR BEFORE APRIL 11, 2022, THE DEADLINE FOR SUBMISSION OF PROXIES.
+THIS PROXY SHOULD BE RECEVIED BY THE CORPORATE SECRETARY AT 4F, TOWER ONE AND EXCHANGE PLAZA, AYALA TRIANGLE, AYALA AVENUE, MAKATI CITY OR BY EMAIL TO corporatesecretary@global-imi.com ON OR BEFORE APRIL 11, 2023, THE DEADLINE FOR SUBMISSION OF PROXIES.
 FOR CORPORATE STOCKHOLDERS, PLEASE ATTACH TO THIS PROXY FORM THE SECRETARY'S CERTIFICATE ON THE AUTHORITY OF THE SIGNATORY TO APPOINT THE PROXY AND SIGN THIS FORM.